Latand/MedSyncWebApp/mkdocs/docs/configuration.md

     VITE_REACT_APP_API_URL=https://your-domain.com
     ```

-3. Replace `https://your-domain.com` with your BACKEND domain's URL.
+    Replace `https://your-domain.com` with your BACKEND URL.

-!!! warning "Warning - Ngrok"
-    If you're using Ngrok, you need to update the `VITE_REACT_APP_API_URL` with the Ngrok BACKEND DOMAIN.
+!!! question "What is Backend URL?"

-    Otherwise, this have to be your same [owned purchased domain](https://docs.medsync.botfather.dev/dependencies-initialization/#acquiring-a-domain).
-    In the latter case, the **nginx will proxy the requests to the backend using the same domain**.
+    - If you're **running live**: this have to be your same [owned purchased domain](owned-domain.md).
+The **nginx will proxy the requests to the backend using the same domain**.

-!!! tip "Local Testing"
-    You can write `VITE_REACT_APP_API_URL=http://localhost:3779` if you're testing the project locally.
+    - If you're using Ngrok, you need to set the `VITE_REACT_APP_API_URL=http://localhost:3779`, but the app will work only on your local machine.

+!!! success "You're good to go!"

+    You have successfully configured the project.
+Proceed to [the next step to initialize the dependencies](dependencies-initialization.md).